 As a Finance Director, I tend to be on the receiving end of many marketing campaigns with offers to discuss the benefits of intelligent process automation, but it’s not always clear what the tangible benefits are and how it could be applied to specific business processes.
-As someone who has implemented and used some of these technologies, what do I see those benefits to be?
+As someone who has implemented and used some of these technologies for automating cash allocation, what do I see those benefits to be?

 - To support the evolution of the business – in this rapidly changing world that we live in it’s not always possible for our core ERP systems, and the processes around them, to keep pace with the rest of the business as new products, services and revenue models are developed.
 The benefits of using these technologies are that a new automated process can generally be implemented far quicker than the time it would take to make changes in the core system.

 - To improve process efficiency – it seems obvious to say it, but surely doing something quicker has to be better!
 This efficiency can also lead to cost savings, but this is not always the case – sometimes we are just replacing one cost with another – and certainly shouldn’t always be seen as a prerequisite for a project to go ahead.